Measuring the giant radio galaxy length distribution with the LoTSS: Framework derivations and details

-Note that $B_\nu$ is not exactly Pareto distributed anymore.\\ In a relativistic rather than Euclidean universe, surface brightness is not constant with distance.
+In a relativistic rather than Euclidean universe, surface brightness is not constant with distance.
 To describe RGs beyond $z = 0$, we introduce a final model refinement:

 where the RV $Z$ denotes cosmological redshift and $\alpha$ is the spectral index of the lobes.
 We interpret $b_{\nu,\mathrm{ref}} \cdot S$ as the (lognormally distributed) lobe surface brightness for RGs of intrinsic proper length $l_\mathrm{ref}$ at $z = 0$.
 In this case, the CDF and PDF of $B_\nu$ are most easily determined through sampling.
 To sample $Z$, we can first sample the comoving distance RV $R$ instead, and subsequently use $Z = z_\mathfrak{M}\left(R\right)$.
-We stress that this conversion depends on cosmological parameters $\mathfrak{M}$.\\ To forward model a survey's surface brightness selection effect, we must compute
+We stress that this conversion depends on cosmological parameters $\mathfrak{M}$.